Tegatheprogrammer/Chatbot2/README.md

 - **Deployment**: Vercel (Frontend & Backend)

 ## How to Set Up and Run the FAZAR Movie Recognition App
-1. Download the Files
+1. Download the FileS

 Download the movie_recognition_app.zip file.

 Extract it to a folder on your computer.

 3. Install Python
 Download and install Python from python.org.

 Important: During installation, check "Add Python to PATH" to avoid any issues later.

-5. Open Terminal or Command Prompt
+4. Open Terminal or Command Prompt

 Mac: Open Terminal.

 Windows: Open Command Prompt.

-7. Navigate to the Extracted Folder
+5. Navigate to the Extracted Folder

 Run the following command in Terminal or Command Prompt:

 bash

 Copy

 Edit

 cd path/to/extracted/folder

 (Replace "path/to/extracted/folder" with the actual path where you extracted the files.)

 5. Install Required Packages

 Run the following command to install the necessary dependencies:

 bash

 Copy

 Edit

 pip install -r requirements.txt

 6. Create an Environment File

 In the extracted folder, create a new file named .env.

-Open the file and add the following lines: ini
+Open the file and add the following lines:

 Copy

 Edit

 TMDB_API_KEY=b4f009f633383dd06923ff49450c59b1

 RAPIDAPI_KEY=70555fcaffmsh4d70f98f2a5e381p14dacejsnb9c9a49598f3
 RAPIDAPI_HOST=search-gpt.p.rapidapi.com

-7. Start the Server
+8. Start the Server

 Run the following command:

 bash
 Copy
 Edit
 python app.py

-8. Open the App
+8.1.
+Open the App

 Open the mr.html file in your web browser.

 Start searching for movies by describing them!

 9. Example Searches
 Try searching for movies using descriptions like:
 ✅ "A movie about a father looking for his lost son in the ocean with a forgetful fish."
 ✅ "A movie where people enter dreams to plant ideas in someone's mind."
 ✅ "A movie about toys that come to life when humans aren't around."

-Troubleshooting Tips
+## Troubleshooting Tips
 If you run into any issues:
 ✔️ Ensure Python is installed and added to PATH.
 ✔️ Verify that all files are in the same folder.